dinhtienloc/ExcelReader/README.md

 By default, all `mapReference` methods are using `DefaultCellDataConverter`.
 If the default converter doesn't meet your expectation, you can create a custom converter which implements `CellDataConverter` interface.
 You can use it as the final parameter in your `mapReference` method.

+### 6. Exception
+There are 2 exceptions can be thrown:

+- `ExcelMappingException`: unchecked exception, will be thrown when there are errors of mapping between fields and cells.
+Eg: map to invalid cell, or number of cells is different from number of fields,...
+- `CellConverterException`: will be thrown if the mapping is correct, system can extract cell's value but can not convert to the expected type